 Educator

-I most recently taught for the Rehabilitation & Disability Services Program at Northern Illinois University.
+Currently, I am an instructor for the School of Interdisciplinary Health Professions at Northern Illinois University.
 I also have homeschooled my own children, assisted other homeschooling parents with modifying and adapting educational materials and environments, and provided disability and inclusion presentations to elementary schools.

 Mother & Advocate